Battle of the Soyang River: The PVA overextend

-Now confident that the 2nd Division could occupy and hold the Han'gye-Nuron-ni line, General Almond late on 20 May cancelled his earlier withdrawal order and turned to a greater concern of easing the threat of envelopment from the east either by a shallow swing around the ROK 7th Division forces below P'ungam-ni or by a deeper drive through the 3rd Division sector in the Soksa-ri area.
-Reducing the deeper threat somewhat was the arrival of the US 65th Infantry Regiment, which allowed General Soule to strengthen his blocks and recapture Soksa-ri on 21 May.
+Now confident that the 2nd Division could occupy and hold the Han'gye-Nuron-ni line, Almond late on 20 May cancelled his earlier withdrawal order and turned to a greater concern of easing the threat of envelopment from the east either by a shallow swing around the ROK 7th Division forces below P'ungam-ni or by a deeper drive through the 3rd Division sector in the Soksa-ri area.
+Reducing the deeper threat somewhat was the arrival of the US 65th Infantry Regiment, which allowed Soule to strengthen his blocks and recapture Soksa-ri on 21 May.
 ROK 8th Division forces also had reached Chech'on, from where they could be moved up quickly to reinforce X Corps' east flank defenses.
 In the P'ungam-ni area, reassembled forces of the 5th and 7th Regiments of the ROK 7th Division provided additional protection against a PVA strike out of the Habaejae area, protection which Almond further deepened and widened with the bulk of the still somewhat decrepit 38th Infantry.
 To relieve the threat in both the P'ungam-ni and Soksa-ri areas, Almond ordered an attack on 22 May to seize and block enemy movement through Habaejae by Task Force Yoke, a group of infantry, tanks and artillery units that he constituted under the command of Col. Lawrence K. Ladue, the deputy Corps' commander.

 The force of PVA attacks declined all across the X Corps front on 21 May, but grew stronger in the ROK III Corps' sector and at the left of ROK I Corps.
 ROK 9th Division forces between Soksa-ri and Hajinbu-ri fell below Route 20 under attacks by the PVA 81st Division, while ROK 3rd Division units above Route 20 northeast of Hajinbu-ri began to collapse under KPA V Corps assaults.
 Near Yuch'on-ni (37.667°N 128.625°E), 4 mi east of Hajinbu-ri, the ROK 20th Regiment, 11th Division holding positions facing north and northwest athwart Route 20 to prevent an enemy sweep behind the bulk of the ROK I Corps on Line Waco was hit hard by forces of KPA II Corps.
 The PVA/KPA pressure continued at all points of attack into the evening.